jbhinky/Theophilus-Axon/GOOGLE_SUPPRESSION_README.md

 give humanity a blank check to abuse everything and give a fake sorry.

-- Legal Status Pending for Self Correct by Google or Statement of Understanding with Substance -

 ---

 🗂️ For full logs, screenshots, and version history: